platisd/phonix/README.md

 the current word. 💫<br>
 This is enabled through [stable-ts](https://github.com/jianfch/stable-ts) so you will need to install it (see [below](#installation)).

+Overall the following options are available when it comes to styling the captions:
+- Highlight the current word
+- Choose the maximum number of words per caption
+- Choose the caption font size
+- Choose the caption font color
+- Choose the caption font family

 ## Why?

 Captions are not just for the hearing impaired.